-Pretty much any food is good when it’s stuffed with something, right?
+Pretty much any food is good when it’s stuffed with a nice filling mixture, right?

 In this post, you're going to learn to make my wickedly delightful chicken and rice stuffed peppers!